A Stewardship Story: Return to Nature

 A Fainter Footprint in the Forest

-Last year, you protected more than 50 acres of redwood forest bordering Castle Rock State Park that were zoned for commercial timber harvest.
-This year, you helped to reduce the human footprint left in this forest.
-As one of the last inholdings of Castle Rock State Park, Castle Rock Hollow can help realign the Skyline-to-the-Sea Trail and add a camping site to the park.
-But tucked amongst its groves, were several dilapidated buildings, unsafe for people and wildlife, and silently seeping chemicals and toxins into the soil and water.
-Thanks to you, these structures and materials were removed this summer, ahead of winter rains and winds that could increase their threat to the forest and all who rely on it.
+But tucked amongst its groves were several dilapidated buildings, unsafe for people and wildlife, and silently seeping chemicals and toxins into the soil and water.
+Thanks to you, these structures and materials were removed in the summer of 2024, ahead of winter rains and winds that could increase their threat to the forest and all who rely on it.

-Watch as photographer Ian Bornarth takes you through Castle Rock Hollow as the structures are removed and the space is returned to the forest.
+Watch as photographer Ian Bornarth documents the removal of these structures at Castle Rock Hollow and the space is returned to the forest.

 Removing Roads Less Traveled

-See Orenda Randuch’s photos before and after the removal of a road at the Lompico Headwaters you protected in 2006.
+See Orenda Randuch’s photos before and after the removal of an unused road at the Lompico Headwaters you protected in 2006.

 Undamming Water and Wildlife